 Early Childhood Home-visiting Program.
-For years prior to fiscal year 2018, a school district participating in a collaborative agreement to provide education services and social services through home-visiting programs may levy up to \$1.60 times the number of people under the age of five residing in the district.
+For years prior to fiscal year 2018, a school district participating in a collaborative agreement to provide education services and social services through homevisiting programs could levy up to \$1.60 times the number of people under the age of five residing in the district.
 Statewide, this levy amounts to about \$600,000 per year.
-For fiscal year 2018 and later, home-visiting revenue is provided through an equalized aid and levy with each district's total revenue equaling \$3.00 times the number of district residents under the age of five.
+For fiscal year 2018 and later, homevisiting revenue is provided through an equalized aid and levy with each district's total revenue equaling \$3.00 times the number of district residents under the age of five.
 The equalizing factor for this program is \$17,250.